 Undergraduate/Postgraduate taught students:

-If you are on a twelve month full-time Masters programme and will be working on your dissertation/research project over the summer you must apply for authorised absence if you require an absence during this time, even if it is during the University summer vacation period.
-Whilst you will not normally have any teaching sessions scheduled, you are required to be academically engaged on a full time basis.
+If you are on a full-time Masters programme, and will be working on your dissertation/research project over the summer, you are required to be academically engaged on a full-time basis, despite not normally having any teaching sessions scheduled.
 We would therefore not expect absence for the purpose of holiday to be taken during this time.

 Postgraduate research students: